cu-aaii/ai-hackathon-2025/README.md

 3. Install the "Dev Containers" extension inside VS Code
 4. [Install the AWS CLI V2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on your computer (v2 is required, v1 will not work)

+##  Forking this Repository

+This repo is set up as a "template" repository and is designed for you to fork to your personal GitHub account or organization.
+Once you have created your own fork, you can then "Create a New Repository" in GitHub and select your new fork as the template repository.

+Once you have your fresh new repo made from the template, you're good to go!

 ## Starting the Dev Container

 1. Open VS Code, clone this repository to your local machine and open it